-- 77 new companies to be added to the FTSE4Good Global Index
+- 82 new companies to be added to the FTSE4Good Developed Index

-FTSE Russell, the global index provider, today announces changes following the June 2017 FTSE4Good Index Series and ESG ratings semi-annual review.
+FTSE Russell, the global index, analytics and data provider, today announces changes to the FTSE4Good Index Series, following the June 2018 semi annual review.

 Notes to editors:

 FTSE Russell is a leading global provider creating and managing a wide range of indexes, data and analytic solutions to meet client needs across asset classes, style and strategies.
 Covering 98% of the investable market, FTSE Russell indexes offer a true picture of global markets, combined with the specialist knowledge gained from developing local benchmarks around the world.

 FTSE Russell index expertise and products are used extensively by institutional and retail investors globally.
 More than $15 trillion is currently benchmarked to FTSE Russell indexes.
 For over 30 years, leading asset owners, asset managers, ETF providers and investment banks have chosen FTSE Russell indexes to benchmark their investment performance and create investment funds, ETFs, structured products and index-based derivatives.
 FTSE Russell indexes also provide clients with tools for asset allocation, investment strategy analysis and risk management.

 A core set of universal principles guides FTSE Russell index design and management: a transparent rules-based methodology is informed by independent committees of leading market participants.
 FTSE Russell is focused on index innovation and customer partnership applying the highest industry standards and embracing the IOSCO Principles.
 FTSE Russell is wholly owned by the London Stock Exchange Group.